BrandonBian/leetcode/README.md

 ---
 ### Dictionary
 [136.
 Single Number](https://leetcode.com/problems/single-number/): find the number in array that only appeared once (enumerating dict.items())

+[17.
+Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/): letter combinations that the numbers can form （mapping digits to corresponding letters）

 ---
 ### Linked List